 On most servers you can use the button Turn On LED in the Storage Devices view so that you can identify which drives can be safely removed from the server easily.
+However if the drive is a NVMe SSD (as the ones shown below) this button might have no effect.

 In this example an entire disk group (2 TB cache disk and three 8 TB capacity disks) shall be moved from an ESXi host in a vSAN cluster with spare capacity to a host belonging to a cluster where more datastore space is needed.
 The process is repeated for all hosts until the storage configuration is homogenous across all clusters, as per vSAN recommendations.